 - Learning new coping skills and stress reduction techniques

 - Family therapy

 It takes time to change old habits and behaviors and acquire new healthy ones, but alcoholism is something that can be overcome.
 Take the first step toward a new life in sobriety and schedule your in-home private detox nursing services.

-Kinkaid Private Care is a healthcare provider of private concierge nursing services, including self detox at home.
-Kinkaid Private Care takes great care in providing only the most skilled and highly trained detox professionals available.
+Kinkaid Private Care coordinates private concierge nursing services, including self detox at home.
+Kinkaid Private Care takes great care in coordinating only the most skilled and highly trained detox professionals available.
 These registered nurses will provide medications throughout the detox process, greatly minimizing the discomforts of alcohol detox.

-Our detox nurses are fully trained to swiftly respond to a medical emergency, ensuring that the client receives immediate medical attention should any severe withdrawal symptoms occur.
-Kinkaid Private Care also offers additional concierge services to further enhance comfort during detox, including massage therapy.
+The coordinated detox nurses are fully trained to swiftly respond to a medical emergency, ensuring that the client receives immediate medical attention should any severe withdrawal symptoms occur.
+Kinkaid Private Care also offers coordination of additional concierge services to further enhance comfort during detox, including massage therapy.
 For more information about our in-home detox services, please reach out to Kinkaid Private Care today at (877) 388-6373.